Flying Squirrels edge Reading in first game of doubleheader

-READING, Pa. — Ronnie Freeman stroked a two-run triple as part of a three-run fourth inning as the Richmond Flying Squirrels edged the Reading Fightin Phils 4-3 on Thursday night in the first game of a Double-A Northeast League doubleheader.
+READING, Pa. — Shortstop Shane Matheny’s solo home run in the fourth inning was the difference in the Richmond Flying Squirrels’ 2-1 victory over the Reading Fightin Phils on Saturday in the first game of a doubleheader.

-Heliot Ramos scored on a wild pitch for Richmond in the first, and Vince Fernandez drove in Freeman with a sacrifice fly in the fourth.
+David Villar drove in the first run for Richmond on a first-inning single.
+Reading answered with an RBI single by Daniel Brito in the bottom of the frame.

-Flying Squirrels starter Gerson Garabito allowed three runs in three innings.
-Luis Amaya (2-0) hurled a scoreless fourth to earn the win, and Raffi Vizcaino pitched a perfect seventh to record his second save.
+The Flying Squirrels’ Caleb Kilian and Ronnie Williams combined on an eight-hitter.
+Kilian pitched the first four innings, allowing the one run, and Williams (3-0) pitched the final three innings.

 Vince Shaw